MislavJaksic/Knowledge-Repository/README.md

 The Knowledge Repository is a collection of notes, references, book summaries and examples.
 Each piece of knowledge has a title and a source.

+### The Problem

+The more I learn the more I forget.
+To avoid forgetting, I have to revise.
+The more knowledge I have the more time I'll spend revising instead acquiring new knowledge.
+If I spend more time revising then learning, I will fall behind.

+### The Solution

+To combat this, I've created a way to store knowledge outside my body: the Knowledge Repository.
+In it I can store what I know and how I was able to acquiring this knowledge in the first place.

 ### Contents

 * [Conventions](Conventions)